 Rote Grütze: Rounding off your gastronomic adventure, Rote Grütze is a classic dessert hailing from this region.
 It’s a sweet-sour pudding made from a mix of red berries and usually served with a dollop of cream or vanilla sauce on top, a light and refreshing finish to a meal.

 Bratwurst: As quintessential as it gets when it comes to German street food, Bratwurst is a type of German sausage made from pork, beef, or veal.
-It’s grilled to perfection on a charcoal grill, often served in a bun with a dollop of mustard or ketchup.
+It’s grilled on a charcoal grill, often served in a bun with a dollop of mustard or ketchup.

 Glögg: A version of mulled wine popular in Nordic countries.
-The warming beverage is made from red wine heated with spices like cloves, cardamom, and cinnamon, and it’s typically sweetened with sugar.
+The warming drink is made from red wine heated with spices like cloves, cardamom, and cinnamon, and it’s typically sweetened with sugar.
 In Rostock, it’s often served with a shot of rum to add a little extra heat.

 What to Buy